MississaugaCoding/mississaugacoding.github.io/_posts/2016-01-26-html-css-js-json-apis-2.md

 Another aspect we'll look at in this session is sending data to the API.
 As mentioned some weeks ago, the jQuery AJAX methods - `$.get()` and `$.post()` - can send as well as receive data.
 For example, we would need to send the API key for those APIs that require it.
 Or, say if we're making an AJAX call to get the co-ordinates of a specific place, we would need to send the name of the location.

 Here is the full code for the example we were working on.
 Any questions, please feel free to use the discussion area just below this post.
-Here is the code:

 ### index.html